cldf-datasets/mamtasouthasia/raw/intro.md

-These data on special numerals in South Asian languages were collected by Mamta Kumari.
+These data on special numerals in South Asian languages were collected by Kumari Mamta.
 For about half of the languages, the data are also included in this
 work:

 Mamta, Kumari.
 2021. *A typology of numeral systems in South-Asian languages.*